Everything you Need to Know about Tax Sales

 Secure your Financing

 Although proof of financing usually isn’t required for the sale, if you don’t have the full amount in cash, you’ll want to get financing set up and approved prior to the sale.
 While the full payment is not due at the sale, the deposit is.
-The full payment will be due after court confirmation, or closing.
+The full payment is due as of the date in the Purchase Agreement, which is usually 4 to 5 weeks before the confirmation hearing.

 Register to Bid and Figure out your Deposit